CedricZc0317/Utility-Municipal-Bonds-and-Wildfire-in-the-Western-United-States/README.md

 # Utility-Municipal-Bonds-and-Wildfire-in-the-Western-United-States
 This study examines how escalating wildfire risk affects access to capital for public utility providers by analyzing its influence on municipal bond pricing, utilizing Panel Regression Model and LLM.
+Even though P-values are not significant due to limited data points, the result has already shown an implication to asset managers and investors.
+The result was also presented to Russell Investment Fixed Income and Sustainability Team.